Bidohub/bido-hackathon-workshop/README.md

 - **Key Component**:
   - `l2MarketPlace.sol`: Smart contract for managing peer-to-peer transactions and order book functionality on Layer 2.

-## Language Options
-For convenience, documentation for each project is available in both English and Chinese.
-Use the links provided above to switch between languages according to your preference.

-## Technical Details
-The repository's structure is designed to facilitate easy navigation and understanding of the different components involved in each project.
-The modular design ensures that each part of the projects can be independently developed, tested, and deployed.

-## Contributing
-Contributions to either of the projects are welcome.
-Please refer to the specific project's documentation for guidelines on contributing and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.